dynatrace-oss/dynatrace-metric-utils-java/README.md

 #### Dimension precedence

-Since there are multiple levels of dimensions (default, dynamic, OneAgent) and duplicate keys are not allowed, there is a specified precedence in dimension keys.
+Since there are multiple levels of dimensions (default, dynamic, Dynatrace metadata) and duplicate keys are not allowed, there is a specified precedence in dimension keys.
-Default dimensions will be overwritten by dynamic dimensions, and all dimensions will be overwritten by OneAgent dimensions if they share the same key after normalization.
+Default dimensions will be overwritten by dynamic dimensions, and all dimensions will be overwritten by Dynatrace metadata dimensions if they share the same key after normalization.
-Note that the OneAgent dimensions will only contain [dimension keys reserved by Dynatrace](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax).
+Note that the Dynatrace metadata dimensions will only contain [dimension keys reserved by Dynatrace](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax).
-If the `.withOneAgentMetadata()` method is not called on the `MetricBuilderFactory`, OneAgent metadata will not be queried and added.
+If the `.withDynatraceMetadata()` method is not called on the `MetricBuilderFactory`, Dynatrace metadata will not be queried and added.

 ### Common constants